pranav019/Youtube-Clone/README.md

 - Created the slice using createSlice
 - Slice is model that contains the actions and functions, these functions are listed on the app store and used accordingly.
+- toggleSlice : Function for the menu-icon toglling.